I Cinema Seminars:

 Conversation: time and cinema.
 Andrea Morán and Daniela Urzola

 In this meeting these two professionals shared their vision of different filmmakers with special attention to the treatment of time in cinema.

 Andrea Morán is programmer of Filmadrid and part of the editorial board of Caimán, Cuadernos de Cine.
 She directed the short films Espin: Historia de un regalo fallido, Norah and Yo siempre puedo dormir pero hoy no puedo.

 Daniela Urzola is a film critic.
 She graduated in Law at the University of Cartagena (Colombia) and in Art History at the University of the Andes.
 In 2020 she gained a master’s degree in film criticism at ECAM.
 She currently contributes to Caimán Cuadernos de Cine and is a member of the editorial board of Mutacións magazine.

-5:00 PM – Online Round Table: the rhythm and temporary realities that allows editing.
+Online Round Table: the rhythm and temporary realities that allows editing

-Film editing professionals will share experiences about their work, focusing on the details of the way time is dealt with in film narrative.
-This meeting will be moderated by Diana Ramahí and will feature film editors and filmmakers Carolina Astudillo, Ana Pfaff and Diana Toucedo.
+Film editing professionals shared experiences about their work, focusing on the details of the way time is dealt with in film narrative.
+This meeting was moderated by Diana Ramahí and featured film editors and filmmakers Carolina Astudillo, Ana Pfaff and Diana Toucedo.